 I was raised in a very traditional household, and I expected that I’d continue the tradition.
 I’d work all day at a full time job, and come home.
 My wife would mind the house, and prepare the kids.
-That’s how our parents were, grandparents, great grandparents, and so on were.
+That’s how our parents were, our grandparents were, our great grandparents were, and so on.

 That’s when things got awkward.
 What do we do now?
-My wife had a career, and wanted to work.
-She didn’t want to be a stay at home wife, and wanted to be earn a living.
-I was making 6 figures a year, and worked in Iraq.
+My wife had a career, and she wanted to work.
+She didn’t want to be a stay at home wife, and she wanted to be earn a living.
+I was making 6 figures a year, and worked in a combat zone.
 We got married while I was working in Iraq when I was on a vacation.
 At that point we had to decide what would we do next.
 Would I quit, and go to the Philippines?
 Would we both quit, and we go to the US?

-Luckily, I was able to transfer to Oman, and she came with me.
+Before we had to make that decision, I was able to transfer to Oman, and she came with me.
 I was in Iraq from 2007 until 2009.
 I was in Oman from 2009 until 2011.
-Then in Qatar from 2011 until 2014.
+Then we transferred to Qatar from 2011 until 2014.
 My wife and children were with me from time to time while I was in Oman, and Qatar.

 I didn’t have to quit, but unluckily for her, she did.
 She couldn’t hold a job in the Philippines, and be with me in the Middle East.
 So we discussed that she’d take a short break until we figure things out.
-That short break turned into an 8 year break.
+That short hiatus turned into an 8 year break.
 We moved from country to country, and traveled.
-She couldn’t have held a full time job, so we were turning into that traditional type of household I grew up knowing.
+She couldn’t have held a job with all that moving, so we were becoming that traditional type of household I grew up knowing.

 Then we decided to change things up.
 In 2013, we started my wife’s immigration paperwork to move to the US.
 In 2014, we dropped everything.
 I quit, and we gave things away, sold things, and prepared for the biggest move of our lives.
-We had a house, land, and other things in the Philippines that my in-laws are taking care of.
-We set our sites on the US, and came with nothing but a few suitcases.
+We had a house, land, and other things in the Philippines that my in-laws are now taking care of.
+We set our sights on the US, and came with nothing more than a few suitcases.

-We took financial hits with medical expenses, dental expenses, home repairs, emergency vehicle repairs, buying appliances, etc. I went from having a company car, cell phone, gas card, apartment, medical plan, no debt….
+We took financial hits with medical expenses, dental expenses, home repairs, emergency vehicle repairs, buying appliances, etc. I went from having a company car, company paid cell phone, company gas card, company paid apartment, great medical plan, no debt….
 To nothing and to top it all off, I was back in some debt again.
 Not much because we own our home, but it still hit us hard.
-There have been other obstacles and struggles.
-There have been too many surprise obstacles that stacked up one after the other.
+There have been other obstacles and struggles as well, too many to name.
+It seemed that everything that could go wrong, could go wrong and obstacles stacked up, one after the other.

 I went from turning down lucrative jobs around the globe while I was working to being over qualified for the jobs I applied for back at home.
-Told that I wouldn’t be hired!
+Other jobs were entry level, and I wasn’t qualified for them because I had the wrong kind of work experience.
 I must have applied to over a hundred jobs.
-I’d get selected to interview sometimes, but I wouldn’t hear back from anybody.
+I’d get selected to interview sometimes, but I wouldn’t hear back from anyone with job offers.
 One job that did contact me back offered me a temporary summer position.
 Things were looking bleak.

 We are going against the grain because I’m going to become the house parent.
-I grew up believing I needed to work, and bring home the bacon.
+Maybe not a full time house parent, but the one who spends the most at home.
+Which is hard, because I grew up believing that I needed to work, and to bring home the bacon.
 I needed to be the main provider.
 I needed to spend more time at work than with my family.
 Now?
-My wife would be working, and I’d be staying at home.
+My wife would be working, and I’d be spending more time at home.

 I eventually landed a part time job.
 My wife was accepted into a months long course.
 The part time job is on a Marine Corps base we live by.
 I have a government job, and it’s great.
 When my wife graduates, she’ll be working the job with longer hours.
 I will continue to do what I do now.
 I will take the kids to their practices, games, and recitals.
 Private dance academy as well as local recreation league sports such as soccer, basketball, and softball.

-I feel weird about it still.
+I still feel weird about it.
 I feel even weirder having to explain it to others.
-I’m working part time, and my wife will pursue a career.
-I usually have to explain the back story of my time working in the Middle East.
-How we paid it all off, and have compensation coming in while I work part time so it’s not like I’m being a bum.
-That we’re focused on our kids well being, and development by letting them participate in extra curricular activities, and my wife is pursuing her goals.
+I usually have to explain the back story of my time working in the Middle East, how we paid everything off, and I have a pension coming in while I work part time so it’s not like I’m being a bum.
+To also tell them that we’re focused on our kids well being, and development by letting them participate in extra curricular activities, and my wife is pursuing her goals.

 I’ve been asked many times why we live small, and why am I not going to work full time.
 It gets frustrating.
 People have told us that we are crazy.
 We are going about it the wrong way.
 That we need to focus on us both having full time jobs.
 The kids will be alright with after school care.
 I tell them that we’re in the position to do what we want now.
 I’m going to put my wife, and kids first.

-It also helps that I can tell people now that I’m a self published Author.
-That I’m also working on my next novel.
+It also helps that I can tell people now that I’m an Author of six books and I’m working on my seventh.
+That I’m also working on setting up a studio in the house so I can make podcasts, youtube videos, and other online media.
 That’s another benefit of our decision.
-I have free time now.
-I have a lot of time to write.
-I’ve always dreamed of writing, and now I get to do it.
+I have free time now to work on other endeavors that I only dreamed about in the past.
+I’ve always dreamed of originating media and original content, and now I’m doing it.
 My wife always dreamed of having a career, and now she is working at it.

-We are no where near the level that we used to be when I made a big salary.
-We’re still struggling, and getting through each day by day.
+We are no where near the level that we used to be when I had a huge salary.
+We’re still struggling, and getting through each day, day by day.
 We still have lows, but we have highs as well.
 Things are changing.
-Now that my wife’s course ends in the next few months, we’ll be able to have the burden eased.
-I’ll have my 2nd novel self published by that time.
-That should help.
-Things are looking much better.
-We just have to stick it out.
+Because we stuck it out through all of the hardships, my wife is now a Certified Nursing Assistant II at a hospital.

 Pursuing your dreams isn’t easy.
 It’s a lot of work.
 It may not be fun getting to your end goal.
-People may not understand it, and ridicule you.
+People may not understand it, and they may ridicule you.
 But when you accomplish that goal?
-Nothing compares.
-I already hit my dream of writing.
-Now it’s my wife’s turn while I continue to write.
+Nothing compares to that feeling.
+I already accomplished my dream of creating original media content.
+Now it’s my wife’s turn while I continue my pursuits.
 We’re going against the grain.
 We started from scratch in a new country with barely anything in our bags.
 We’ve fought through the low points, and persevered during the struggles.

 When no one else believed in what we were doing, we kept at it.
 Things are almost at that point when it all pays off.
-Almost.
+Almost, as long as we keep working at it.
 Yes I’ll be the more stay at home parent out of both of us, and make less than my wife at our actual jobs.
 But that doesn’t matter to me.
 I’m putting my wife first so she can pursue her dream, and I’m putting my kids first with her so they can be the best ballet dancers or athletes they can be.
 It’s not all about me.
 I don’t have to short change them by being the only one with goals and aspirations.
-I found my happiness, and love helping them find theirs.
+I found my happiness, and I love helping them find theirs.